Hot Birmingham Bulls look for more success against Evansville and Huntsville this week.

 Presented by Bham Now

 “It’s good to see those guys get an opportunity at the next level.
-Unfortunately, they are a big part of this team, and it’s hard to replace quality players like that overnight”, said Simchuk.
+But for the team it's unfortunate.
+They are a big part of this team and it’s hard to replace quality players like that overnight”, said Simchuk.
 “This becomes an opportunity for some of our guys here to step up and play more minutes and in bigger situations”.

 Simchuk added, “Searching for hockey players never ends and is a year round job.
+Everyone is searching for players now due to injuries and more call-ups.
 We will continue to look for the right players to come to Birmingham”.